 Last week I had the flu, and it tipped me into a funk.
-After I moped and felt bad for myself for a bit, my blah mood served as a catalyst to get clearer on some things.
+After I allowed myself sufficient time to mope and feel bad for myself, my feelings of exhaustion and overwhelm served as catalysts to get clearer on some things.
 My energy became a precious commodity, forcing me to think more intentionally about how I spend it.
 I had to get up close and personal with what is really important to me, and sacrifice the rest.
 This reflection led me to a Memo to Myself.
 I started by asking myself what I valued most in life.
 These were my brainstorming questions:

 What really matters to me?
 Imagining myself on my deathbed, what will I conclude was important?
 (Yes, I get dramatic when I’m sick!)
 Think of my role models.
 What do they embody?